hyperspy/hyperspy/doc/user_guide/getting_started.rst

 .. warning::
-    Starting HyperSpy using the ``hyperspy`` starting script and the ``%hyperspy`` IPython magic are now deprecated all will be removed in HyperSpy 0.9.
+    Starting HyperSpy using the ``hyperspy`` starting script and the ``%hyperspy`` IPython magic is now deprecated and will be removed in HyperSpy 0.9.
+The IPython magic does not work with IPython 4 and above.

 .. _starting_hyperspy-label:

 Getting help
 ------------

-The documentation (docstring in Python jargon) can be accessed by adding a question mark to the name of a function. e.g.:
+When using IPython, the documentation (docstring in Python jargon) can be accessed by adding a question mark to the name of a function. e.g.: